CSCfi/csc-user-guide/docs/computing/available-systems.md

 **5 Qubit Quantum Computer**

-!!! warning "Helmi Pilot Phase is now open!"
+!!! warning "FiQCI Pilot Phase is now open!"
-    The Helmi Pilot Phase is now open!
+    The FiQCI Pilot Phase is now open!
 [More details about the Pilot Phase](../../accounts/lumi-helmi-pilot-phase/).

 Helmi, the first Finnish quantum computer, built by IQM and operated by VTT.
 Presently, Helmi provides 5 qubits, and will be upgraded to 20, then 50 qubits in the near future.
 With Helmi, users can run quantum programmes and algorithms on a platform with real noise and decoherence.

 Access to Helmi is provided through LUMI which acts as a portal for Quantum Computing resources.
 Users will need to apply for a project through LUMI and submit jobs to Helmi through LUMI.
-Applying for a project is done through [MyCSC](../../accounts/how-to-create-new-project/) where the user will need to select "Helmi"" under "Select LUMI **access mode**".
+Applying for a project is done through [MyCSC](../../accounts/how-to-create-new-project/) where the user will need to select "**Helmi**" under "Select LUMI access mode".

 For further reading: